 All Blown Out emerged from a one-off morning for instrumentalists in January 2016.
 At the moment it's a combination of flutes, clarinets and saxophones, but anyone who would like to join in would be welcome.

 Picking up an instrument again after years without playing, or starting from scratch is hard work, but also great fun.
 Some people are happy to play on their own, but others want to make music with others.
 Several of All Blown Out's members had never played in a group before, while some are experienced players who enjoy playing in a mixed ability group.

 The main focus is on developing the skills involved in playing with others – coping with keeping a part that's different from everyone else's, playing together, listening, balancing and blending.
 Each person's part is written for them, in the hopes that no one is either over-faced or bored.
 We play in all sorts of different styles.

-All Blown Out meets on the first and third Wednesday evenings of the month, from 7 to 9pm at one of the member's houses.
+All Blown Out meets on the first and third Wednesday evenings of the month, from 7.30 – 9.30pm at one of the member's houses.
 There is no charge.

 Felton's recorder consort.
 Such has been the enthusiasm of adults returning to recorder playing that we now sport no fewer than 3 bass recorders.
 This group is for players of any or all sizes of recorder, happy to read music with one or two to a part and no conductor.
 Members sort out their own rehearsals from session to session.

-We've just started our summer season, with lots of lovely songs charting the progress of love from optimism to acceptance of one's failure, via rejection and despair.
+We're in our third summer season, with lots of lovely songs charting the progress of love from optimism to acceptance of one's failure, via rejection and despair.
 All very Elizabethan and Jacobean.
 Loads of lovely music.
-We're singing at Feltonbury on June 22, and for the Handlebards performance on August 23, and are hoping to visit one or two old buildings in the locality to enjoy singing just for fun.
+We sang at Feltonbury on June 22, and are due to entertain the audience (weather permitting) at the Handlebards performance on August 23.
+On September 10 we're visiting three local churches to enjoy singing in their buildings – just the thing for our sort of music.